 - The informed consent process

 - The involvement of prisoners, children, and other vulnerable groups in research

 Food and Drug Administration (FDA)

-FDA also plays a role in protecting people taking part in research and ensuring the integrity of data from trials.
-The FDA can remove researchers from conducting clinical trials when the researcher has repeatedly or purposely not followed the rules intended to protect patients.
-Or when the researcher has not ensured data integrity.
+FDA plays a role in protecting people who take part in research and ensuring the integrity of data from trials.
+FDA can remove researchers from conducting clinical trials when they repeatedly or purposely do not follow the rules intended to protect patients or when they have not ensured data integrity.

-FDA approves new drugs before they can be sold.
-This helps:
+FDA approves new drugs before they can be sold which helps:

 - Ensure that drugs work as they should

 - Make sure the drug’s health benefits outweigh their risks